SaiSathvik6/Customer-Behavior-and-Lifecycle-Analysis-in-EV-Leasing/README.md

 ### ✅ Task 1: Order and Sales Analysis

-**Objective:** Analyze order status and sales data to uncover trends in revenue and fulfillment.
+**Objective:** Analyze order status and sales data to uncover trends in revenue and fulfilment.

 **SQL Highlights:**
 - Total unique customers